etherealsheep/Battleship-Game/README.md

 ## Credits

 * Working on this project everything went well and straightforward.
-* Warmaster is a game release during 2000 by Games Workshop (https://en.wikipedia.org/wiki/Warmaster).
+* Warmaster is a game release in 2000 by Games Workshop (https://en.wikipedia.org/wiki/Warmaster).
 * Warmaster stopped being officially supported by Games Workshop (GW) in 2013 and since then, a huge community of player keeps the game alive.
+* Nowadays, WarMaster is seeing the biggest numbers of players ever seen before and the community is still increasing.